Joshua 23:11 So be very careful to love the LORD your God.

 Some time ago a newspaper, The Tennessean, had an article on cheating with cell phones in high schools and colleges.
 The writer (Jennifer Brooks) noted “In one recent study, more than a third of teens with cell phones admit to using them to cheat, at least once.
 Half of them admit to cheating with the help of the Internet.
 Worse, the survey released by Common Sense Media two years earlier found that many of the students saw nothing wrong with their actions.”

 Think about that last sentence – students cheating and seeing nothing wrong with their actions.
 Even more distressing is the whole-hearted embrace of sexual impurity and immorality by society.
 From God’s perspective, sin is sin.
 Our opinion doesn’t change the fact.
 We are surrounded by a culture that okays all manner of behavior that is incompatible with loving God.

-Yesterday I read a wonderful article by Rick Reilly of two 11 year old twins who are hockey players and their family.
-He writes about an event involving them that happened last fall and the article is titled Doing The Right Thing.
+I am reminded of a wonderful article by Rick Reilly of two 11-year-old twins who were hockey players and their family.
+He wrote about an event that happened to them and the article is titled Doing The Right Thing.
 Honesty was more important to them than $50,000.
 Think about the title of his article.
 This is the very point we are dealing with.
 Who or what in our lives determines what “the right thing” is?

 That is the beauty of becoming passionate about loving Him.
 We recognize our utter dependence upon His Spirit and Scripture to instruct us how to do it.
 We want our lives filled with righteous thoughts, attitudes and actions.
 We want our eyes open to see things in our lives that shouldn’t be there – some of which we might think are okay, but in God’s sight they’re not.
 He gives us the grace to repent and change.
 Loving Him is to be our passion and goal.